-As established by Nevada Revised Statute 533.025, the water of all sources of water supply within the state of Nevada, whether surface water or groundwater, is property of the state and managed as a public resource.
+As established by Nevada Revised Statute 533.025, the sources of water supply within the state of Nevada, whether surface water or groundwater, are managed as a public resource.
 Nevada water law is based on two fundamental principles: prior appropriation and beneficial use.
 Prior appropriation (also known as "first in time, first in right") ensures the senior uses are granted priority, even as new uses for water are allocated.
 Beneficial use is based on the demonstration of water utilization for manners such as irrigation, mining, stockwatering, recreation, commercial, industrial, and municipal supply.
 Water may be appropriated for beneficial use as provided in Chapters 533 and 534 of the Nevada Revised Statutes.